 In June 2014, EmiratesGBC held an exclusive award-giving ceremony at the Grosvenor House Dubai, hosting 107 attendees.
 The Annual Awards, announced in 2012 alongside the Annual Congress and launched in 2013, was another milestone initiative for EmiratesGBC.
-While the EmiratesGBC Annual Awards compete with many other awards in the market, it is gaining attention as an awards platform for the industry by an industry forum, which increases its credibility.
-The judging process is robust and has an external auditor on board to ensure transparency with the Awards.
+While the EmiratesGBC Awards compete with many other awards in the market, it is gaining attention as an awards platform for the industry by an industry forum, which increases its credibility.